AriFordsham/GHCWiki/type-functions-status.md

        gadt21(normal)  -- OK!
 Appears to just be a different error message. gadt22(normal)  -- CoreLint failure
-       gadt9(normal)  -- seems like the problem with equal lazypatok(normal)  -- May actually be better than before! nbe(normal)  --  maybe same problem as in equal set(normal)  -- Urgh!
+       gadt9(normal)  -- seems like the problem with equal lazypatok(normal)  -- Need to fix this, but low priority. nbe(normal)  --  maybe same problem as in equal set(normal)  -- Urgh!
 Context reduction stack overflow tc(normal)